 Lake Albert Water Quality - Current Readings

-As a public safety measure, the water quality of Lake Albert is regularly monitored for blue green algae and bacterial content.
+As a public health & safety measure, the water quality of Lake Albert is regularly monitored for blue green algae and bacterial content.

 For all feedback regarding Lake Albert, please send an email to email@example.com